user-vm/economie/README.md

 Soft educational despre piata (vechi si in Romana).

 Educational software about markets (old and in Romanian).
 High school group project.
+Requires Flash player.

+See "Documentatie Piata" for instructions.